FilmakademieRnd/AnimHost/README.md

 This project has received funding from the European Union's Horizon Europe Research and Innovation Programme under Grant Agreement No 101070072 MAX-R.

 ## License
-AnimHost is a open-sorce development by Filmakademie Baden-Wuerttemberg's Animationsinstitut.
+AnimHost is a open-source development by Filmakademie Baden-Wuerttemberg's Animationsinstitut.
 The framework is licensed under [MIT](LICENSE.txt).
 See [License info file](LICENSE_Info.txt) for more details.